prossm/basic-web-tts/README.md

 - The server expects voice model files to be in ONNX format
 - Temporary audio files are automatically cleaned up after processing
 - The web interface supports various playback speeds (0.25x to 2x)
-- All processing is done locally on your machine
+- Processing can be done locally or in the cloud
-- Docker deployment is recommended for consistent environments
+- Docker deployment provides consistent environments
-- Consider using [disco](https://disco.cloud/) for production deployments
+- Cloud deployment via [disco.cloud](https://disco.cloud) for production
+- Firebase authentication integrated for user management
+- RevenueCat integration for subscription management